 Enforcing Clean Checkout

-Clean checkout is recommended if the checkout directory content was modified by an external process by adding new, modifying or deleting existing files.
+Clean checkout is recommended if the checkout directory content was modified by an external process via adding new or modifying, or deleting existing files.

-You can enforce clean sources action for a build configuration from the Build Configuration home page (Actions drop-down in the top right corner), or for an agent from the Agent Details page using the Miscellaneous section, the Clean sources on this agent option.
+You can enforce clean sources action for a build configuration from the Build Configuration home page (Actions drop-down in the top right corner), or for an agent from the Agent Details page.
 The action opens a list of agents/build configurations to clean sources for.

 TeamCity maintains an internal cache for the sources to optimize communications with the VCS server.
 The caches are reset during the cleanup time.
 To resolve problems with sources update, the caches may need to be reset manually using the Diagnostics | Caches tab in the Web UI or by deleting the